 Moreover, you can’t help but appreciate the Star Gray color of Asus Vivobook F510UA that has brushed metal finish on top with Asus’ unique concentric shine.

-Even though the laptop is built entirely out of plastic, it looks totally premium, and Asus has put in a lot of effort to keep this laptop under $500.
+Even though the laptop is built entirely out of plastic, it looks totally premium, and Asus has put in a lot of effort to keep this laptop at a low price point.

 To be honest, for our use of best computer for Cricut Explore, this laptop does not disappoint at any level.